-Recently I was engaged with a conversation with someone who was adamant about the current trend in our country to not only disagree with our national leaders, but to defiantly oppose them by any means necessary.
+Recently I was engaged in a conversation with someone who was adamant about the current trend in our country to not only disagree with our national leaders but to defiantly oppose them by any means necessary.

 While listening to their opinion, I wondered how they would respond to the counsel of the Bible on the subject of how to handle our governing authorities.

 I find it interesting that God took the time to deal with how we are to interact with those governing over us.
 I can imagine it was most important during the time of Jesus in Jerusalem, because of the turmoil of the Jewish people living under the rule of the Roman Empire.

 While the Jewish people wanted to be free of the oppression of Rome, their ideas of how that would happen was radically different from what the new young Jewish leader of the emerging movement that would take over the world was teaching.

 Consider what the Bible says about our response and attitude to those who govern over us and compare it to what is currently in the American culture:

 13″ Let every soul be subject to the governing authorities.
 For there is no authority except God, and the authorities that exist are appointed by God.